 - Permanent scarring and disfigurement

 Pursuing a personal injury claim against a government entity is different than pursuing a claim against an individual.
 Government entities have sovereign immunity, but state legislation allows claims to be brought for specific reasons and when negligence can be proven.
-Kansas law doesn’t allow general compensatory damages to exceed $325,000.
+Certain state law doesn’t allow general compensatory damages to exceed $325,000.
 A wrongful death claim cannot exceed $250,000.
 You will need to file a Claims for Damages form that has been completed in detail and provide all the supporting documentation for your claim.
 The claim will be investigated and within six to eight weeks you will receive notice of denial, an offer to settle, or another resolution.
 If you aren’t happy with the decision, you can then file a lawsuit.

 Consult with a Personal Injury Attorney